alternativeTime/GlycanBuilderVaadin7Version/README.md

 After you have started both Apache and TomCat you should be able to see glycan builder in action by navigating to the web page you created above.
 You can move glycan builder around in a web page by moving the div element where the id equals fb.
 Hopefully you can also see how the submit button in the above example used a call back to export the canvas in GlycoCT condensed format.

+##CORS Enabled Version

+The CORS-Enabled version of GlycanBuilder is allowing all cross-origin requests, in order to use it clone the cors-enabled branch.
+Please restrict the cross-origin requests to your domain changing the "isAllowedRequestOrigin" method in GlycanBuilderWindows.java before any usage.

 ##Funding
 GlycanBuilder v1.0 was supported by the EUROCarbDB project (Anne Dell and Stuart Haslam).